juergenschubert/DER-Video-Podcast-DPS/Tanzu K8s/README.md

     # sudo su
     # swapoff -a
     # vi /etc/fstab ... remove any swap entry from   this file ...

-and get ready for Docker installation.
-As we will use Docker as a container Service in our K8s environment.

 ## Install Docker CE (Both master and worker )
     # sudo su